-How do I know they won’t take too much money?
+How do I know it won’t take too much money?

 What if I have an overdraft?

-Both apps allow you to ask them to save when you are already overdrawn.
+You can ask Plum to save when you are already overdrawn.
 In that case, of course, their “refund promise” doesn’t apply.

 The issue of saving when you are in an overdraft is tricky.
 Mathematically it means you may be paying extra fees, but psychologically many people feel their only hope of clearing their overdraft is to put money aside so you can repay it all off at once and then start with a clean slate.

 A sensible question to ask when you are handing over your bank account details!